tblasco/AGREDA/README.md

 ################################### OUTPUT FOLDER CONTENT ##################################

+##### Models:
-#Models: folder containing the different models in the different steps of the pipeline.
+Folder containing the different models in the different steps of the pipeline.